-¥ Free entry to grounds ≥ 8:30 - 19:30 (gate open: 6:00 - 20:00) International Origami Center

-Here, visitors can casually enjoy traditional washi (Japanese paper) culture.
+¥ Free entry to grounds ≥ 8:30 - 19:30 (gate open: 6:00 - 20:00) × None International Origami Center About Here, visitors can casually enjoy traditional washi (Japanese paper) culture.
 The shop on the 3rd floor offers a wide array of origami and washi paper.

 The gallery on the M2 floor can only be accessed by a stairway.
 Visitors in wheelchairs can access the shop on the 3rd floor and workshop on the 4th floor by taking the elevator and stair lift.

-TEL 03-3811-4025

-¥ Admission is free but fees are charged for event participation 9:30 - 16:30

-X Sundays, national holidays
+TEL 03-3811-4025 ¥ Admission is free but fees are charged for event participation Sundays, national holidays, summer holidays, New Year's holidays Kanda-jinja Shrine (Kanda Myojin)

-Sightseeing Spots Nearby

-Facility TOKYO WATERWORKS HISTORICAL MUSEUM

-Ochanomizu Sola City

-mΔΔch ecute KANDAMANSEIBASHI

-Description

-A presentation of the history of waterworks, starting with the establishment of Edo's water supply over 400 years ago and continuing down to the present.

-The workshop where

-washi paper is dyed can

-10:00 to 16:30 when the

-door is open.
-Exhibitions,

-lectures, and hands-on

-classes are held as well.